donejs/donejs/tutorials/rapidstart/rapidstart.md

 Reload __funcunit.html__.
 You'll see the page open and run the test in a separate window.

-### Coverage stats

-FuncUnit has the ability to instrument your code and provide code coverage metrics.
+FuncUnit has the ability to provide code coverage stats.  <a href='http://javascriptmvc.com/tutorials/rapidstart/funcunit.html?steal[instrument]=jquery%2Cfuncunit%2Csteal%2Cdocumentjs%2C*%2Ftest%2C*_test.js%2Cmxui%2C*funcunit.js'>Click</a> the checkbox next to coverage to see a coverage report.
+81% isn't bad!
+Click Todos.js to see a line by line breakdown.
-At the top of the __funcunit.html__ page, click the checkbox next to coverage.
-The test will run with instrumentation turned on and show a coverage report. <a href='http://javascriptmvc.com/tutorials/rapidstart/funcunit.html?steal[instrument]=jquery%2Cfuncunit%2Csteal%2Cdocumentjs%2C*%2Ftest%2C*_test.js%2Cmxui%2C*funcunit.js'>See it in action</a>

-Todos.js is 81% covered by our first simple test.
-Not bad!

-Click Todos.js to see a line by line breakdown of what has been tested.
-Notice we haven't tested any of the code that handles destroying or updating a todo.

 ### Automation